olhabiziura/WASAphoto/README.md

-## WASAPhoto - a full stuck web-app developed for the course Web & Software Architecture in Sapienza University.
+## WASAPhoto - a full stack web-app developed for the course Web & Software Architecture in Sapienza University.

 This repository contains the basic structure for [Web and Software Architecture](http://gamificationlab.uniroma1.it/en/wasa/) project.